yakworks/spring-icu/README.md

 # Spring MessageSource ICU Support

+FORK info: This used to be a grails plugin, then a fork made it spring based and the yakworks fork is aimed at making it gorm

 Provides the [ICU4J](http://site.icu-project.org/) message formatting features, such as named arguments support, flexible plural formatting, rule based number format, date interval formats.